 I'm Jimmy "Jim" Burton and I've lived in Austin, Texas for over forty years.
-My interest in woodworking was sparked early by my father who was a builder and woodworker in Burkburnett, Texas.
-I began working in his workshop by the time I was in Junior High School and spent many happy afternoons working in his wood shop on my latest woodworking passion.
+I grew up in a small North Texas ranching and farming community where all the kids were taught at least the basics of mechanics and "do it yourself".
+However, my interest in woodworking was sparked early by my father who was a builder and woodworker.
+He had a complete woodworking shop and I began working in his workshop by the time I was in Junior High School and spent many happy afternoons working on my latest woodworking passion.
+By High School, I was doing trim carpentry on his jobsites in the summer.

 After graduating from the University of Texas with a degree in Economics, I followed in my father’s footsteps and became a builder rather than pursuing a more traditional career.
-Forty years were happily spent either building or managing the construction of everything from houses and apartments to roads and treatment plants.
+Many years were spent raising a family and either building or managing the construction of everything from houses and apartments to roads and treatment plants.

 In 2006, I rekindled my love for guitar building by beginning the construction of two archtop guitars based on Bob Benedetto’s book, Making an Archtop Guitar.
 I was hooked and spent my summer vacation in 2010 receiving training in lutherie from Charles Fox of the American School of Lutherie in Portland, Oregon www.americanschooloflutherie.com.
 I was able to take full advantage of Charles’s 40 plus years of experience with guitar construction, which shortened my learning curve immensely.
 I built a fine, grand concert size 6-string guitar there that is still one of my favorites to play.

-I would be happy to build or repair a guitar or other stringed instrument for you but I would also like to encourage you to build your own or at least see the effort behind the construction of a quality guitar.
-With that in mind, a portion of the site will be devoted to photos illustrating guitar construction and simple stringed instrument kits that I have available.
+I would be happy to build a guitar or ukulele for you but I would also like to encourage you to build your own or at least see the effort behind the construction of a quality guitar.
+With that in mind, a portion of the site will be devoted to photos illustrating guitar construction.
+If I build it for you, you'll be able to see it come together in photos, on the website.
 If you decide not to build your own, the information should serve you well by making you a more knowledgeable guitar buyer and player.

-After building guitars for over 40 years and full time for almost 7 years, I am confident in my ability to produce high quality, great sounding instruments that suit your needs.
-To date I have built dreadnoughts, 000 12 Frets, 00's, Orchestra Models, cutaways, arm bevels, tenor ukuleles and my own "Ella" design.
+After woodworking for over 50 years and building guitars full time for almost 7 years, I am confident in my ability to produce high quality, great sounding instruments that suit your needs.
+To date I have built everything from dreadnoughts, 000's, 00's, Orchestra Models, tenor ukuleles and my own "Ella" design.
+Cutaways, arm bevels, and inlays can be added to most models.
 They have all received excellent testimonials and reviews that you can find on the testimonial page.